jablonskidev/writing-an-interpreter-in-go/2-lexing/lexing.md

 >>
 ```

-Your next step is to parse tokens.
+Your next step is to parse tokens in the [Parsing chapter](https://github.com/jablonskidev/writing-an-interpreter-in-go/blob/main/3-parsing/parsing.md).